830000A 1983: JIMMY CLIFF.

 radio (RTL), incl.

-- interview with MJ (in French) by Dominique Farran (aired in two parts)
+- interview with MJ (in French) by Dominique Farran (in Paris)

 831120A 20th November: US radio (NBC/The Source) ‘Mick Jagger